mcclane/CSC430Assignment7Julia/README.md

 - Dynamically typed
     + but you can add types to variables and functions to help catch errors
         - adding types to your code does not make it faster

+# Would I take a job writing it?
+Yes